Arsenalist/zararsiddiqi/content/zettelkasten/architecture-tension.md

 - Communication of change via meaningful release notes
 - Before/after examples of API changes

 Making things reusable is not just about an up-front cost.
-Doing all the above is an ongoing investment and fall under the umbrella of releasability.
+Doing all the above is an ongoing investment and falls under the umbrella of releasability.
 The latter supports the former.

 ### 2. The Common Closure Principle (CCP)